Publications

 Frey, Holger

-Glacier Lake Outburst Floods Incollection
+Glacier Lake Outburst Floods Book Section

 In: Richardson, Douglas; Castree, Noel; Goodchild, Michael F; Kobayashi, Audrey; Liu, Weidong; Marston, Richard A (Ed.): The International Encyclopedia of Geography, pp. 1–5, John Wiley & Sons, Ltd, Oxford, UK, 2017.